 In order to prepare the next generation for the environmentally and economically sound practice of solid waste, SWANA has developed several scholarship and internship programs for students studying in fields related to solid waste management.

 Participation in the Grant H. Flint International Scholarship Program begins at the Chapter level.
 Contact the chapter in which your state or province is located for their specific application requirement, as they may have an additional award and funding round that follows a different schedule than the SWANA International Program.
-Also check back here in February for the new SWANA Grant H. Flint International Scholarship application form that will be required for the 2022 funding round.
+Scroll down for the new SWANA Grant H. Flint International Scholarship application forms required for the 2023 funding round.

 Completed applications must be received by respective chapters no later than May 1st of the current calendar year.
 The Chapter Scholarship Committees are responsible for reviewing and selecting local winners, and forwarding one representative for each scholarship category to the International Scholarship Committee for review.

 The names and completed applications of chapter winners must be received by the SWANA Staff Scholarship Administrator no later than June 2nd of the current year in order to be considered for an international award.

 At-large applicants should forward their applications directly to the SWANA Staff Scholarship Administrator by May 1; no more than two At-Large scholarship applications will be accepted for each category.